-This study is a component of the project "improving the competitiveness and marketability of locally produced rice in Ghana vis-à-vis imports of the commodity into the country" implemented by the NRI in co-operation with some Ghanaian research institutions.
-The study assessed physical and qualitative losses in the post-production system of rice, especially during harvesting, threshing, drying and storage, focusing on the Northern, Upper East and Upper West Regions.
+This study is a component of the project "improving the competitiveness and marketability of locally produced rice in Ghana vis-a-vis imports of the commodity into the country" implemented by the NARP Rice Programme in co-operation with the Natural Resources Institute of the U.K. The study assessed physical and qualitative losses in the post-production system of rice, especially during harvesting, threshing, drying and storage, focusing on the Northern, Upper East and Upper West Regions.